ajaypro/Daily-Learnings/android/JobIntentService.md

 * Once jobs stops in `onStopCurrentWork()` we need to handle to stop the service in `onHandleWork` else system will kill it so call
   `isStopped()` to check for service is stopped and return.
 * In JobIntentService we dont have options give constraints like job scheudler we just call `enqueueWork(Intent)`
+* Since Android Oreo (API 26), background services can’t keep running while the app itself is in the background.
+Instead, the system will kill them after around 1 minute or throw an IllegalStateException if we try to call startService from the background